fishfollower/hideR/README.md

 # hideR
-Short example on using TMB without coding R
+Short example on using TMB without coding R. TMB still depends on R.